 Weathering - Wikipedia Weathering is the deterioration of rocks, soils and minerals (as well as wood and artificial materials) through contact with water, atmospheric gases, sunlight, and biological organisms

-Weathering - National Geographic Society Weathering is the breaking down or dissolving of rocks and minerals on Earth's surface Once a rock has been broken down, a process called erosion transports the bits of rock and minerals away Water, acids, salt, plants, animals and changes in temperature are all agents of weathering and erosion
+Weathering - National Geographic Society Weathering describes the breaking down or dissolving of rocks and minerals on the surface of Earth Water, ice, acids, salts, plants, animals and changes in temperature are all agents of weathering

 Weathering - Physical, Chemical, Biological Weathering is a geological process that naturally breaks down rocks and minerals at or near the Earth’s surface It occurs over time scales ranging from years to millennia Weathering plays a pivotal role in shaping the Earth’s landscapes and influencing the cycling of nutrients and elements